|Coordinates:||43.3176 N 11.3289 E|

 The black and white stripes inside the cathedral look even more impressive.
 Much effect is added by the stained glass windows.

 Especially valuable are the round stained glass windows in facades.
 The stained glass window in the choir is from 1288 - one of the oldest stained glass windows in Italy.
 The large stained glass window in the facade is younger - from 1549.

-The marble mosaic floor is one of most beautiful pavements in Italy, made in 14th - 16th centuries.
+The marble mosaic floor is one of most beautiful pavements in Italy, made in the 14th - 16th centuries.
 This grand artwork takes the whole area of cathedral and consists of 56 diverse panels, depicting diverse themes, made in different techniques.

 For most part of the year the pavement is covered in order to preserve it.

 Adjoining the cathedral is Piccolomini library where is stored a rich collection of illuminated choir books.
 Library is ornamented with stunning, colourful frescoes by Pinturicchio.
 Piccolomini library was built in 1492, ornamented with paintings in 1502 - 1507 and devoted to Pope Pius II, who came from Siena.

 The beautiful baptistry of San Giovanni was built in Gothic style in 1316 - 1325.
 Its interior is stunning - it is adorned with frescoes which were made by Vecchietta and other painters in 1447 - 1450.

 See Siena Cathedral of Santa Maria on the map of Italy!